MurrayIII/UnicodeMathML/README.md

 * Add MathML tests to the display of example.html.
 The results are reported in the console log.
 * The Playground calls resolveCW() defined in unicodemathml.js to resolve control words instead of having a duplicate control-word list.
 Similarly to convert characters to math styles, the Playground uses the mathFonts[] defined in unicodemathml.js.
 Greek upper-case letters that look like ASCII letters are removed from the Greek letter gallery and Greek lower-case letter variants are added.
 * Control words typed into the Playground input text area are autocorrected directly there.
 An autocomplete menu appears when a control word is entered partially.
 The user can use up/down arrows to select the desired control word and enter it by typing Enter or Tab.
 The most common choice is highlighted by default.
+* Variables are displayed in math italic in the Playground input as well as in the output.
 * Add many more LaTeX control words and implement \pmatrix, \bmatrix, \Bmatrix, \nmatrix, \vmatrix, \cancel, \bcancel, and \xcancel

 To do: